FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/capacityreservationid.md

 A Capacity Reservation ID is the identifier assigned to a [*capacity reservation*](#glossary:capacity-reservation) by the provider.
 Capacity Reservation ID is commonly used for scenarios to allocate charges for capacity reservation usage.

+The CapacityReservationId column adheres to the following requirements:

-The CapacityReservationId column SHOULD be present in the billing data when the provider supports capacity reservations.
-This column MUST be of type String and SHOULD NOT contain null values when a charge is related to a capacity reservation.
-When a charge is not associated with a capacity reservation, the column MUST be null.
-CapacityReservationID SHOULD be a fully-qualified identifier that ensures global uniqueness within the provider.
+* CapacityReservationId column MUST be present in the billing data when the provider supports *capacity reservations* and MUST be of type String.
+* CapacityReservationId MUST NOT contain null values when the [CapacityReservationStatus](#capacityreservationstatus) is `Unused` and SHOULD NOT contain null values when a charge is related to a capacity reservation.
+* CapacityReservationID SHOULD be a fully-qualified identifier that ensures global uniqueness within the provider.

 ## Column ID